 Brian Cutler (2014, 2019-)Brian was looking for a volunteer opportunity for his son Seth and found the Renegades in the New England Baseball Journal in 2013.
 He kept that in mind and reached out to us in spring of 2014 seeing how Seth could get involved.
 We roped Brian in as well and the two of them enjoyed a father/son volunteer activity.
 Brian is an athlete as he competes in triathlons.
 He has pretty much done anything we ask at practice including hitting grounders to the defense, working with hitters on a hit stick, helping base runners, shooting video and much more.
 Life got in the way and the Cutlers took a step back from the team but never forgot the experience.
 They both helped out at the Beast of the East in 2017 and Brian appeared at a few functions.
-In 2019, the Cutler crew has returned and even multiplied as they brought in others with them to join the crew!
-It's so amazing to have our volunteers return to the squad when life allows them free time!
+In 2019, the Cutler crew returned and even multiplied as they brought in a family friend to volunteer!
+Brian was also part of the military as a tank platoon leader and a mortar platoon leader in the VT National Guard!

 #49 Jamie Dickerson (2014-)Jamie will join the Renegades in 2014 as another volunteer from Harvard University.
 Jamie found us through Renegade Joe McCormick and has been friends with other coaches Joe Bourque and Sean Sweeney since middle school.
 An avid Ultimate Frisbee player, Jamie brings a competitive spirt to the team and a desire to do something that is rare in our volunteers…Pitch!
 We have high hopes that we can bring Jamie along as a pitcher and catcher in his first year to help the team in this space where we have been looking for new pitchers for years.
 You can never have enough brave people on a beep ball team to pitch.
 This no fear attitude and willingness to get into the game gives us high hopes we have found yet another gem of young volunteers looking to help lead this team into the future!